 The initial screening that was performed (notby a trained chiropractor) during 6th grade missed what was probably a mild to moderate curvature.
 In seventh grade, my scoliosis was found during a routine basketball physical.
 My parents talked to a local chiropractor to see what he could do for me, and he replied "nothing."
 It's unfortunate that we didn't ask a second opinion from another chiropractor with different training, because I now know that it could have helped immensely.
 However, I must thank him because after his response I turned to the medical society for help and it lead me to my current path.
 Wait!
 The traditional medicine caused me to choose chiropractic as a career?!?
 (Don't worry, we're getting there) I was put in a constrictive brace that I had to wear for 9 hours every night, and it lasted about a year until I stopped growing.
 After my treatment was completed, I had what I considered (at the time) to be "normal" aches and pains.
 Then I hit my breaking point.
 Something as simple as getting out of the car caused excruciating pain in my low back.
 At 16 years old, I should not have had to stay home from work and school because of back pain.
 After a little convincing, I went to my grandmother's chiropractor.
 My results were amazing.
 And the best part was the philosophy.
 My doctor removed the interference from my nerves but my own body did it's own healing.
 No pills.
 No braces.

 As a side note of more detail, I graduated from UW-Stevens Point in 2003 having majored in Biology and German.
 During this time I studied abroad - the most fantastic experience I urge every college student to consider doing.
 Later I graduated from Palmer in 2006 after another great experience of participating in the Clinic Abroad program to Morocco.
 I met my husband, Lucas, at the Marshfield Curling Club and we married in 2016.
-We have a son who brings us so much joy (and a little bit of chaos - but the good kind ;).
+We have two sons who brings us so much joy (and a little bit of chaos - but the good kind ;).

 My experiences as a patient and a doctor have made me truly understand what it was like to no longer be in pain but what's more - having every organ in my body function at 100%.
 That is the purpose of all chiropractic techniques - to improve the function of all nerves and therefore improving overall function.
 All of this is accomplished without medicines and surgeries.
-Every day I am faced with an exciting journey - to heal the world through chiropractic adjustments.
+Every day I am faced with an exciting journey - to heal the world through chiropractic adjustments and enzyme nutrition.
 Thank you so much for joining me.
 I wish you success and health!